tariqdaouda/pyGeno/README.rst

 	import pyGeno.bootstrap as B
 	B.listDataWraps()

-Importing whole genomes is a demanding process that takes time and requires, according to tests, at least 2GB of memory.
+Importing whole genomes is a demanding process that takes time and requires (according to tests) at least 2GB of memory.
 Depending on your configuration more might be required.

 That being said importating a datawrap is a one time operation and once the importation is complete the datawrap